KramDipal/mytestxml/readme.txt

 1. Removed Search and delete button.
 2. replaced button with search / delete / report/ save/update/ clear and exit icon.
 3. Added rounded_box.xml for lot # and Search box effect

+10/06/24
+1.Revise design of particular ei: total no of pcs sold, total amount, remaining count in activity_main.xml
+2. Added progress bar.
+> created dialog-progress and showProgressDialog function

+10/08/24
+1. on update
+> include subtract/ minus and plus adjustments.

+2. update activity_main for inputType from numberdecimal to text

+3. number inputype to text